haaden/MSDS-436-ANALYTICS-SYSTEMS-ENGINEERING/README.md

 # MSDS-436-ANALYTICS-SYSTEMS-ENGINEERING

-This course introduces design principles and best practices for implementing large-scale systems for data ingestion, processing, storage, and analytics on AWS
+This course introduces design principles and best practices for implementing an end to end analytics  for data ingestion, processing, storage, and analytics on AWS